-Microsoft Windows OS includes a console of various tools which is used for managing and maintenance functions.
+Microsoft Windows OS includes a console of various tools which is used for managing and maintaining functions.
 The console is called Microsoft Management Console (MMC), which hosts and displays administrative tools created by Microsoft and other software providers for Windows.
 These tools are called snap-ins, and they are used for managing the hardware, software, and network components of Windows.

-Microsoft Management Console in Windows 10
+What is Microsoft Management Console in Windows 11/10

 If you type MMC in the Run prompt and press the Enter key, the result will be confusing.
 It will be a blank screen with panes.